Title in succession: 13th

 Moroni Viani vs Testaferrata Moroni Viani).

-follows: Mary Violet Scicluna (7th, following a `nomination` in
+enumeration is as follows: Mary Violet Scicluna (7th,

-said Patrick Scicluna is also noted as having died in 1978
+Patrick Scicluna is also noted as having died in 1978

-without nominating a successor and that in 1983 this title was `brought out of abeyance` in
+without nominating a successor and that in 1983 this title

-out of abeyance`), who in turn passed the title by means of a deed made
+abeyance’), who in turn passed the title by means of

-`awarded’ to the Sciclunas’ sister Corinne Ramsay.
+‘awarded’ to the Sciclunas’ sister Corinne Ramsay.
 Some

 link - courtcase